 "Mmmmm, I'm hungry for entrails," Priscilla said, turning towards them.
 Fear gripped Ilena, but she knew that she had to act, to save herself, and Noel and Sophia.
 And...the girl.
 Not just because she was sworn to protect human life, but also because he girl had meant so much to Teresa.

 "While they still live," Priscilla continued, slowly making her way over to them, "I'll cut open their stomachs...Bury my face in their blood soaked bowels...And eat my fill."
 Ilena could practically feel Noel trembling beside her.
-Though she and Sophia were in the single digits, surpassed only by herself, Teresa, and the monster before them, neither of them had ever encountered an Awakened Being before.
-They were paralyzed with fear.
+Though she and Sophia were in the single digits, surpassed only by herself, Teresa, and the monster before them, neither of them had much experience with Awakened Beings.

 Ilena was thrown back by the force of the Awakened One's counter blow, and slid dozens of feet on her knees, her body shaking from the pain and shock.
 As she slowed, she realized with nauseating clarity that her left arm was gone.
 Priscilla turned her head back, looking at Ilena over her shoulder with some puzzlement.

 "Oh, Hello Ilena," she cooed.
 "What's wrong?
 You seem to be missing an arm."
 Ilena struggled to keep her breathing under control as pain from her missing limb rolled over her.
 Never before had she been injured in such a way.
 She was the Number Three, previously Number Two.
-She was Quick Sword Ilena, and she was feared among the Claymore.
-Only Teresa of the Faint Smile had ever been able to land a blow on her.
+She was Quicksword Ilena, and she was feared among the Claymore.
+It had been years since she had faced an opponent who could harm her in such a way.
 She was unaccustomed to it.
 Priscilla held up Ilena's missing arm, clutched in her clawed fingers.
 "Ah...Here it is."

 Part of Ilena knew that if she could just get to her arm in time, she would be able to reattach it.
 She was powerful enough to do so easily, but another part of her was already accepting that she would die that day.
 She knew that even with Noel and Sophia, they had absolutely no hope of defeating Priscilla, not without Teresa.
 The monster in question studied Ilena's arm a moment longer before tossing it back to the wounded warrior.